The Homeland Security and Emergency Preparedness Program in the L.

 Douglas Wilder School of Government and Public Affairs is

-recruiting a pool of applicants for the Spring 2022 semester and
+recruiting a pool of applicants for FALL 2022 and beyond for

-onward for possible adjunct teaching positions.
-The pool will be
+possible adjunct teaching positions.
+The pool will be accessed as

-accessed as openings arise and the Program will contact persons in
+openings arise and the Program will contact persons in the pool

-the pool whose credentials match our teaching needs.
-Your
+whose credentials match our teaching needs.
+Your credentials will

-credentials will remain active for one year from this position’s
+remain active for one year from this position’s posting date.
+After

-posting date.
-After that time, if you are still interested in
+that time, if you are still interested in adjunct teaching, you

-adjunct teaching, you must reapply to the pool.
-Note, we are unable
+must reapply to the pool.
+Note, we are unable to hire applicants

 Teaching courses as needed.